ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A slight chance of rain showers after 2pm.
+         <h3>This Afternoon</h3>A slight chance of rain showers after 2pm.
 Mostly cloudy.
 High near 79, with temperatures falling to around 75 in the afternoon.
          West wind around 9 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of rain showers.
 Mostly cloudy.
 Low around 67, with temperatures rising to around 69 overnight.
 West northwest wind
-         8 to 12 mph.
+         5 to 10 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>A chance of rain showers before 1pm, then a chance of showers and thunderstorms.
 Mostly cloudy.
 High near 79, with temperatures
          falling to around 76 in the afternoon.
-North northwest wind around 13 mph, with gusts as high as 22 mph.
+North northwest wind around 13 mph, with gusts as high as 23 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>A chance of showers and thunderstorms before 7pm.
 Partly cloudy, with a low around 66.
-North northwest wind 5 to 12 mph, with
+North wind 5 to 12 mph, with gusts
-         gusts as high as 20 mph.
+         as high as 20 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">